bitnami/charts/bitnami/grafana-alloy/README.md

 <!--- app-name: Grafana Alloy -->

-# Bitnami package for Grafana Alloy
+# Bitnami Secure Images Helm chart for Grafana Alloy

 Grafana Alloy is an open source OpenTelemetry Collector distribution with built-in Prometheus pipelines and support for metrics, logs, traces, and profiles.